What is the Express Entry Program for Immigrating to Canada?

 - What were some changes to Express Entry in 2016?

-Take a Look at Some of our Customer Reviews:
+Take a Look at Some of our Client Reviews on Express Entry

 “I would highly recommend My Visa Source for all your immigration needs.
 My whole express entry case was attended to by Sonia Mann and her team, who handled my PR case with professionality and majority of communication was via e-mail, which was perfect for me.
 Thank you My Visa Source.”
-By: Aazil N
+5 out of 5 » Rating by: Aazil N

 “They worked on my PR application under express entry system.
 Sonia and team are very knowledgeable, enthusiastic and very thorough with the entire application process.
 I would recommend My Visa Source for people who are seeking immigration advice.”
-By: Raghu K.
+5 out of 5 » Rating by: Raghu K.